MicrosoftDocs/entra-docs/docs/identity/app-proxy/scripts/powershell-get-all-app-proxy-apps-with-policy.md

 ms.reviewer: ashishj
 ---

-# Get all Application Proxy apps with a token lifetime policy
+# Get all application proxy apps with a token lifetime policy

 This PowerShell script example lists all the Microsoft Entra application proxy applications in your directory that have a token lifetime policy and lists details about the policy.